feather-rs/feather/README.md

 at some point in the future.

 ### Features
-- [x] Players can join and see a blank void
+- [x] Players can join
 - [x] Players can see MOTD and ping in server list (status ping)
+- [x] Players can see a blandly generated, superflat stone world upon joining

 Nothing else works yet.